Leroymilo/FurnitureFramework/doc/Complex Fields/Slots.md

 ## Debug Color

 This is the name of the color of the rectangle that will be shown if the "Slots Debug" options are enabled in the config, this is just a visual help to know where the Slot's Area is located.
-See [here](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.color?view=net-8.0#properties) for a list of accepted color names (RGB values are not accepted).
+See [here](https://learn.microsoft.com/en-us/dotnet/api/system.drawing.color?view=net-8.0#properties) for a list of accepted color names.
+You can also provide a color code by starting with `#` (`#FF00FF` is purple for example).

 ## Condition